 (c) borrow money to an amount exceeding $20 000.

-[(2a)-(2c) repealed]

 (3) In the event of the execution or signature by the Public Trustee of any deeds, instruments (including instruments under the Transfer of Land Act 1893), transfers of shares, receipts, releases, and other documents, they shall be as effectual as if executed or signed by the person whom he represents and shall be acted upon by the Registrar of Titles and all other persons without any obligation to inquire as to the authority or powers of the Public Trustee.

 (4) This section does not apply where the Public Trustee is the administrator of the estate of a represented person.